 - Begins to learn that he needs the comfort of adults and loves being soothed.

 - Enjoys socializing and smiles at you.

 - Responds to your touch.

-Social interaction is an important factor to be considered during this stage.
-If your baby is between 3 to 6 months, he would:
+Social interaction is an important factor to be considered during the 3 to 6 months stage.
+If your baby is between 3 to 6 months, he would (6):

 - Respond to you when you call his name.

 - Smile or laugh when you make some noises.

 2. Emotional Development From 6 Months -1 Year